himanshu2454/Kunteksto/docs_source/source/intro.rst

 Windows
 -------

 Details coming soon.
-Preferably use the Anaconda instructions.
+Preferably use the Anaconda instructions above.

 Mac OSX
 -------
 Follow the instructions for your platform for lxml installation.
 See: http://lxml.de/installation.html

 Details coming soon.
-Preferably use the Anaconda instructions.
+Preferably use the Anaconda instructions above.

 Linux